 - Color: Black 100% Sealed Watertight&Airtight2 FREE COMBINATION LOCKS INSIDE TSA and Airline checked bag approved

 - Includes 4 heavy duty latches and 2 reinforced metal lock hole rings, 3 folding handles and easy roll wheels.

 - Exterior: 43"x15.7"x6.1", Interior: 42"x13.5"x 5.1".
 Weight: 19.8lb;High Grade Producing Solid Case;

 Unfortunately, several travelers have had their firearms seized and spent the night in jail (especially in New York) for arriving in a state that they did not have carry reciprocity with.
-While you are still likely acting within the legal parameters of being a “legal transporter” of firearms with that secured, hard-sided case, you should further ensure that you have a right to possess those firearms in the state that you’re traveling to.
+While you are still likely acting within the legal parameters of being a “legal transporter” of firearms with that secure, hard-sided case, you must further ensure that you have a right to possess those firearms in the state you’re traveling to.

 Running a simple reciprocity search on USAcarry.com will show you your current reciprocity, illustrating where you can carry with your current permit.
 It is more than worth your time to familiarize yourself with local firearms transportation laws, use of reasonable force, and use of deadly force laws when flying with firearms.